Skip to main content

 $JBOSS_HOME/bin/standalone.sh -b 0.0.0.0 -bmanagement 0.0.0.0

-For Docker deployments, create the management user at startup and bind the management interface:
+For Docker, create the management user and bind the interface at startup:

 docker-compose.yaml (WildFly service)